 Episode 13 (at 05:55) – The people known from their photos

 Karen talks about Ellison being at the funeral, hinting at his disposition.
-It is unclear whether Karen had ever met him before (probably not), but she could have recognized him from a picture, his byline in the paper, etc. Matt couldn’t have.
-Matt could, of course, recognize someone’s voice from a previously heard audio feed though.
+It is unclear whether Karen has ever met him before (probably not), but she could have recognized him from a picture, his byline in the paper, etc. Matt couldn’t have.
+Matt can, of course, recognize someone’s voice from a previously heard audio feed though.

 Episode 13 (at 20:00) – The screenreader, part three

 More office work for Matt.
 In this scene, we even see him use the computer keyboard, searching for the right key with his fingers.
 As he would since he can’t see the symbols on them.
 Meanwhile, Foggy and Karen are searching through a bunch of printed documents that Matt presumably can’t read (though he could potentially scan them and have them transcribed with OCR software).
 Even though comic book Matt can read print (to varying degrees), the task of scanning entire pages and looking for irregularities is much better suited for vision.

 Episode 13 (at 39:50) – The costume

 Matt goes to pick up his new costume and gets an explanation from Melvin what the different colored pieces are for (I guess he’s going to have to find out about which are the better protected areas some other way), and then touches the garment to examine it.

 Episode 13 (at 49:55) – The newspaper, part two

 Karen reads about Daredevil in the newspaper.
 Which, by the way, Matt can’t see.
 Too bad, ’cause that is one cool first page!